What Is A ‘Statement of Affairs’?

-Creditors of the company proposing an insolvency process, therefore, receive a copy of the S of A document.
-They then are allowed to amend changes to the amount of debt owed.
-Subject to the process of insolvency, the debtor proposing.
-The licensed insolvency practitioner and the court will ascertain which assets are sold and then the distribution to creditors.
+Creditors of the company that proposes an insolvency process receive a copy of the S of A document.
+Then they can change the amount of debt owed.
+Subject to the process of insolvency, the debtor proposes.
+The licensed insolvency practitioner and the court will determine which assets are sold, and then the distribution to creditors.

 “Statement of Affairs” is used in: –

 In “Compulsory liquidation“, the “Official Receiver”, “liquidator” or the appointed “Insolvency Practitioner” will, however, prepare the “Statement of Affair“.

 When the company enters into “Administration“, the Directors produce the “Statement of Affairs”, which then forms part of the Administrators‘ “Statement of Affairs“.